asim/H2O/README.md

 ## Overview

 This repo serves as the historic record of H2O, a microservices platform built by the Hailo H2O team in 2013.
-Our work has become the foundation for what is now the [Micro](https://micro.mu) platform.
+Our work became the foundation for what is now the [Micro](https://micro.mu) platform.
 We pay tribute to what was the most game changing and advanced architecture of its time.
 A platform we have yet to be seen replicated.

 ## Authors